 The default value is true.

 ArangoDB will use JWTs to authenticate requests.
-Using this option lets you specify a JWT.
+Using this option let's you specify a JWT.
 When specified, the JWT secret must be at most 64 bytes long.

 In single server setups and when not specifying this secret ArangoDB will generate a secret.

-In cluster deployments which have authentication enabled a secret must be set consistently across all cluster tasks so they can talk to each other.
+In cluster deployments which have authentication enabled a secret must be set consistently across all cluster nodes so they can talk to each other.